Day Drives

 Check the timetable for the Bruny Island Ferry to gauge your arrival time at Kettering.

-In busy periods or at peak times, it is highly suggest to arrive early to get in the line, though 20 minutes before departure at any time is recommended.
+Your ticket doesn’t guarantee you a specific departure time so in busy periods, or at peak times, it is advisable to arrive early to join the queue.
+20 minutes before departure at any time is recommended.

 The ferry takes about 20 minutes to reach Bruny Island and the waterway is very sheltered.
 No sea sickness pills needed.